microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 }
 ```
 Container IDs can be ids on a `Container`, `Column`, `ColumnSet` or `Card`.
 An `id` property will be added to the AdaptiveCard type to support this behavior, which will allow card authors to select, for example, a show card as the associated input container.
 Card id's are not currently part of the schema and exist today only in JavaScript.

+It is important to note that this feature could be added in a following version of this feature where we could add a new `associatedInputContainers` property which would allow us to release this feature without too much coding overhead and ready for our expected timeline.

+##### Validating on focus lost

+Another scenario that may seem odd for users with the introduction of input-action association is that inputs that may require some validation but are not part of the associated inputs list will show error messages which will lead to confusion to users.
+This behaviour will only be shown if the `validationBehavior` property is set to `onFocusLost` or `onFocusLostWithInput` while `onSubmit` will work as expected.

+ We can avoid this issue by providing a built in mechanism which where, if any action in the card defines a list of inputs which doesn't include all inputs, then we default the validation behaviour to that of `onSubmit`.

 ##### On Not Adding a Form Type